joergkrause/svogv/docs/create-npm.md

 ![Figure: Gulp Version](./images/gulp-version.png)

-The first part is Gulp.
-If you have never worked with Gulp before I give a [short introduction here](./setup/setup-gulp).
+> If you see nothing or just an error that gulp is not yet present [setup Gulp](./setup/setup-gulp) first.

+The first part of the setup refers to Gulp.
 Gulp requires a file called *gulpfile.js* to run so called tasks.
 Because I want use TypeScript my gulpfile is somewhat special:

 ~~~